Skip to main content

 Let’s take the example of Abraham and Sarah (Abram and Sarai) in Genesis 11-23.
 What are some of the culturally weird parts of their story?
 Well…

-- Sarah is Abraham’s half-sister (the daughter of one of Terah’s other wives).
-The law that God gives later actually forbids this kind of inter-marriage (Lev.
+• Sarah is Abraham’s half-sister (the daughter of one of Terah’s other wives).
+The law God gives later actually forbids this kind of intermarriage (Lev.
 18:6-18, 20:17).

-- Sarah, who’s barren, tells Abraham to sleep with her servant Hagar in order to beget children for their family line (Gen. 16).
+• Sarah, who is barren, tells Abraham to sleep with her servant Hagar in order to beget children for their family line (Gen. 16).

-- The narrator goes into a ton of detail about the process of purchasing the burial plot for Sarah from the Hittites (Gen. 23).
+• The narrator goes into great detail about the process of purchasing the burial plot for Sarah from the Hittites (Gen. 23).
+More words are given to this purchase than to the preceding story of Abraham sacrificing Isaac!

 Placing the Story in History

 A hundred years ago, historians knew almost nothing about the ancient Hittites.
 They didn’t even know such a people group existed apart from biblical accounts.
-Today, there is a vast amount of knowledge available about the Hittites and other people who inhabited the land in which Sarah and Abraham were nomads.
+Today, there is a vast amount of knowledge available about the Hittites and other peoples who inhabited the land where Sarah and Abraham were nomads.

-All the details in the Bible fit into what we’ve learned through archeological research about that ancient culture.
-Inter-marriage, harems, use of concubines to shore up genealogical lineages, the status-reflecting value of generous hospitality — it’s all consistent with today’s historical evidence about the Hittite people.
-So even when Abraham and Sarah were disobeying God, they did so in ways that were culturally acceptable at the time.
-I think we can all relate to that!
+All the details in the Bible about the Hittites fit with what we’ve since learned from archeological research about that ancient culture.
+Intermarriage, harems, use of concubines to shore up genealogical lineages, the status-reflecting value of generous hospitality — it’s all consistent with today’s historical evidence about the Hittite people.
+So even when Abraham and Sarah were disobeying God, they did so in ways that were culturally normal and acceptable at the time.

 As weird and challenging as some of these details are for us as modern readers, they’re the kind of details that place these stories in a real setting—time, place, context, supporting cast of characters.